-\item To show that the choice (\ref{S1S2}) guarantees that the Riemann-Hilbert problem is solvable for all real $t$ and the corresponding solution $(x_1(t), x_2(t), x_3(t))$ of the Calogero-Painlev\'e system is also exists and is smooth for all real $t$. \item To show that the choice $a=i,\,b_1=0,\,b_2=0$ indeed yields the solution $(x_1(t), x_2(t), x_3(t))$ which generates the Tracy- Widom distribution $F_6(t)$ and hence to prove the BEMN conjecture (\ref{bemncon1}) for $\beta = 6$ (without the constant term $\chi$.)
-The issue here is that asymptotics (\ref{x1as}) by itself do not define the solution $(x_1(t), x_2(t), x_3(t))$ uniquely - there is an “unseen” exponentially small term in it, and hence it can not be easily transformed back to the asymptotics \eqref{x1ascond}.
-The best we can get is the power decay instead of the exponential decay.
+\item To show that the choice \eqref{S1S2} corresponding to intersection of parametrizations \eqref{ansatzpinf}, \eqref{eq:monodromy_plus_infty} and \eqref{ansatzminf}, \eqref{eq:monodromy_minus_infty} guarantees that the Riemann-Hilbert problem is solvable for all real $t$ and that the corresponding solution $(x_1(t), x_2(t), x_3(t))$ of the Calogero-Painlev\'e system exists and is smooth for all real $t$. \item To show that the choice \eqref{S1S2} yields the solution $(x_1(t), x_2(t), x_3(t))$ which indeed generates the Tracy-Widom distribution $F_6(t)$ and hence to prove the BEMN conjecture \eqref{conconst} for $\beta =6$ (without the constant term $\chi$).
+The first issue here is to show that the above determined solution $(x_1(t), x_2(t), x_3(t))$ is the unique solution of \eqref{cc6} that satisfies simultaneously the asymptotic conditions \eqref{x1as} and \eqref{x2as}.
+It should be noticed that the asymptotics \eqref{x1as} by itself do not define the solution $(x_1(t), x_2(t), x_3(t))$ uniquely--there is an “unseen” exponentially small term in it, and hence it can not be easily transformed back to the asymptotics \eqref{gammalphaplus} for the functions $\gamma(t)$ and $\alpha(t)$.